MicrosoftDocs/visualfsharpdocs/docs/conceptual/methods-[fsharp].md

 ## Abstract and Virtual Methods
 The keyword `abstract` indicates that a method has a virtual dispatch slot and might not have a definition in the class.
 A *virtual dispatch slot* is an entry in an internally maintained table of functions that is used at run time to look up virtual function calls in an object-oriented type.
 The virtual dispatch mechanism is the mechanism that implements *polymorphism*, an important feature of object-oriented programming.
 A class that has at least one abstract method without a definition is an *abstract class*, which means that no instances can be created of that class.
 For more information about abstract classes, see [Abstract Classes &#40;F&#35;&#41;](Abstract-Classes-%5BFSharp%5D.md).

 Abstract method declarations do not include a method body.
 Instead, the name of the method is followed by a colon (:) and a type signature for the method.
 The type signature of a method is the same as that shown by IntelliSense when you pause the mouse pointer over a method name in the Visual Studio Code Editor, except without parameter names.
 Type signatures are also displayed by the interpreter, fsi.exe, when you are working interactively.
 The type signature of a method is formed by listing out the types of the parameters, followed by the return type, with appropriate separator symbols.
-Curried parameters are separated by -&gt; and tuple parameters are separated by &#42;.
-The return value is always separated from the arguments by a -&gt; symbol.
+Curried parameters are separated by `->` and tuple parameters are separated by `*`.
+The return value is always separated from the arguments by a `->` symbol.
 Parentheses can be used to group complex parameters, such as when a function type is a parameter, or to indicate when a tuple is treated as a single parameter rather than as two parameters.

 You can also give abstract methods default definitions by adding the definition to the class and using the `default` keyword, as shown in the syntax block in this topic.
 An abstract method that has a definition in the same class is equivalent to a virtual method in other .NET Framework languages.
 Whether or not a definition exists, the `abstract` keyword creates a new dispatch slot in the virtual function table for the class.